zsystm/gadget/README.md

 ## Available Commands

-- `b64-to-hex`  — Convert a base64 string to hexadecimal
+- `gadget b64-to-hex`: Convert a base64 string to hexadecimal
+- `gadget hex-to-b64`: Convert a hexadecimal string to base64
+- `addr`: Tools for address conversion.
-- `bech-to-eth` — Convert a Bech32 address to a 20-byte Ethereum hexadecimal address
+  - `gadget addr bech-to-eth`: Convert a Bech32 address to a 20-byte Ethereum hexadecimal address
-- `eth`         — Ethereum-related commands
-- `eth-to-bech` — Convert a 20-byte Ethereum hexadecimal address to Bech32
+  - `gadget addr eth-to-bech`: Convert a 20-byte Ethereum hexadecimal address to Bech32
-- `hex-to-b64`  — Convert a hexadecimal string to base64
-- `other-prefix`— Convert a Bech32 address to another prefix
+  - `gadget addr change-bech-prefix`: Convert a Bech32 address to another prefix
+- `eth`: Ethereum-related commands
+  - `gadget eth addr`: Get Ethereum address from a private key
+  - `gadget eth get-balance`: Get the balance of an Ethereum address using RPC
+  - `gadget eth new-acc`: Generate a random Ethereum account
-- `secp256k1`   — Secp256k1-related commands
+- `secp256k1`: Secp256k1-related commands
+  - `gadget secp2565k1 acc`: Convert a secp256k1 private key(hexadecimal wihtout 0x) to an account info
+  - `gadget secp256k1 privval`: Generate a privval key from a secp256k1 private key(hexadecimal without 0x)
+  - `gadget secp256k1 pub`: Generate a public key from a secp256k1 private key(hexadecimal without 0x)
+- `ed25519`: Ed25519-related commands
+  - `gadget ed25519 addr-from-pubkey`: Get the hex address from an Ed25519 public key
+  - `gadget ed25519 pubkey-from-privkey`: Generate a public key from an Ed25519 private key

 For detailed help on any command, use: